CONSTITUTION AND BYLAWS OF THE BLACK CAUCUS OF THE AMERICAN LIBRARY ASSOCIATION

 Section 2: The Black Caucus shall accept voluntary contributions unencumbered by obligations.

-Section 3: The Black Caucus shall actively solicit funds for pursuit of projects that advance the objectives of the organization.
+Section 3: The Black Caucus shall actively solicit funds for the pursuit of projects that advance the objectives of the organization.

 Section 5: The President’s authorization for financial obligations shall be a set amount determined by the Executive Board.
 Approval for obligations above this amount shall be obtained from the Executive Board.

-Section 6: The Black Caucus is a non-profit organization, duly incorporated, and may solicit funds or hold fundraisers for purposes stated in the incorporation document without legal penalty.
+Section 6: The Black Caucus is a non-profit organization duly incorporated and may solicit funds or hold fundraisers for purposes stated in the incorporation document without legal penalty.

 Article X. Endowments

 Section 1: There are hereby created funds to be known as the Endowment Funds of the Black Caucus of the American Library Association.

 Section 2: These funds are to be administered by the Executive Board.

 Section 3: The funds are to be made from donations, gifts, subscriptions, and bequests, therefore, with the principal held in trust in perpetuity and invested in the manner prescribed by the Executive Board.

 Section 4: Only the income of the endowments shall be expended in the manner prescribed by the Executive Board to support the activities of the Black Caucus of the American Library Association.